 Sam presses her lips together, but I know she won’t be able to resist.
 The first thing that excites her will have her asking me questions.
 I try to scowl to show I’m serious, but it’s difficult with her looking like the perfect picture of youth and innocence.

 “Snake just left the oasis!”
 Sam answers, and I put my hand over my eyes, slowly dragging it down my face.
 “Sorry…”

 Shaking my head, I pick up the story where I left off.
 “Days passed where Falcon would train at his oasis, always quick to startle at the slightest breeze or rustle of the palm trees.
-Each time, there was no one there.
-His heart would sink, his desire to see Snake’s grinning face again more distracting than he cared to admit.
-His sisters had even begun to notice his aloofness, having confronted him several times.
-Even his father had summoned him to his chambers a time or two to ask if Falcon was ill.
+Each time there was no one there, his heart would sink.
+His desire to see Snake’s grinning face again was more distracting than he cared to admit.
+His sisters noticed his aloofness and confronted him several times, trying to pry the truth out of him.
+Even his father summoned him to his chambers a time or two to ask if Falcon was ill.

 “‘No, Father.
 I am worried about the possibility of war,’ he lied, although it was also true.

-“‘It is wise to fear, son, but do not let it cloud your mind so.’
+“‘It is wise to fear, my son, but do not let it cloud your mind so.’

 “‘Yes, Father,’ Falcon replied, doing his best to appear more alert when he walked the palace.”

 “What about Snake?”
 Sam asked, finally unable to keep her questions to herself.
 “Was she thinking about Falcon, too?”

 I glare, but I can’t help but smile.
 “She was.”

 She chews her lip and nods.
 She’s rolling the amber stone between her fingers again.
 Every time she turns it, the rose quartz on the counter in front of me seems to pulse.
 If I could get goosebumps, I’d be shivering.
 I wonder if Sam is aware of the effect she’s having on the gems.